 Some principals invite parents to make appointments throughout the summer in order to meet face to face and discuss concerns.
 Others host “conversations” a few times a year, in which parents sign up and are able to discuss school issues in a group setting.
 Schools have different cultures and leaders have different styles.
 Find out how to support your Administrator, even while giving feedback, by using the platforms they have established.

-5. Sign up to Volunteer if you Plan to Volunteer and Connect with your Kid’s School by Contributing
+5. Connect With your Kid’s School by Contributing

 Many of us desire to contribute some time to the school but forget to communicate and the year goes on…Do not simply want to volunteer – plan to volunteer and make your intentions clear before the end of September.
 School organizations such as PTA and Fundraising Committees, as well as classroom teachers are in full motion by the time school starts and would rather be working on their goals than recruiting help.
 Let them know how you plan to contribute.